piukhq/atalanta/README.md

 Unit tests are executed as follows:

 `cargo test -- --nocapture`

+For better output, you can [install cargo-nextest](https://nexte.st/book/pre-built-binaries.html) and use `cargo nextest run`.

 Note: --nocapture allows print statements to print during the test, if not provided print statements are not displayed.